maxwolf621/Notes/JavaNote/javanotes/Basic.md

 | `protected` class A | Members in A can only be **accessed by same package's classes or its subclasses(other classes from other packages can inherit from it)**
 | `default` class A   | Only Classes in SAME PACKAGE can inherit from it (Accessed By the Classes Within the same package)

-Conclusion
+PS
 1. **DO NOT declare more than one `public` class in same file**
-2. Pubic class' name should be the same as file name. e.g. filename : `X.java` => class name : `public class X`
+2. Pubic class' name should be the same as file name.
+   e.g. filename : `X.java` => class name : `public class X`
 3. **non-public class only can be accessed by same package's classes**.
 ## OOP Four Basic Concepts of OOP
 - [Class and Object](https://medium.com/@nwyyy/design-pattern%E5%88%9D%E5%BF%83%E8%80%85%E7%AD%86%E8%A8%98-1-95774a905010)